-Any child with an Education, Health and Care Plan naming the school will be admitted.
+Any child with an EHCP where the Special Educational Needs service has named the school will be admitted.
 Where possible such children will be admitted within the PAN.
+Children with an EHCP naming a school's Resourced Provision are not included within the PAN.